deepsense-ai/seahorse/docs/operations/read_dataframe.md

 In other case, behavior of operation is undefined.

 If the file defines column names, they will be used in the output DataFrame.
-If a name is missing (or is empty) for some column then the column will be named ``unnamed_X`` (where ``X`` is the smallest non-negative number so that column names are unique).
-In case names are not included in the input file or are all empty then the columns will be named ``unnamed_X`` where ``X`` are consecutive integers beginning from 0.
+If a name is missing (or it's empty) for some column then the column will be named ``unnamed_X`` (where ``X`` is the smallest non-negative number so that column names are unique).
+If names are not included in the input file or are all empty then the columns will be named ``unnamed_X`` where ``X`` are consecutive integers beginning from 0.